 Which Protein Powder is the Best for Pregnant Women?

-Since everyone’s nutritional needs are different, there is no single ‘best’ protein powder for pregnant women, and you should always contact your healthcare provider before adding supplements to your diet.
+Since everyone’s nutritional needs are different, there is no single ‘best’ protein powder for pregnant women, and you should always contact your healthcare provider before adding supplements to your healthy diet.

 Some tips are:

 - Choose a sugar-free / no added sugar version.
-Bear in mind that it’s not always listed as ‘sugar’ on the label, it could be a sweetener or another form.
+Bear in mind that it’s not always listed as ‘sugar’ on the label, it could be a natural sweetener or another form.
 Flavored protein powders almost always have a lot of sugar in them.
 Look at the carbohydrate content as another way of checking for sugars, even if they’re ‘natural’.

 - Avoid any additives, even ones that look ‘good’ like vitamins and minerals.
 If you’re also taking a prenatal vitamin then you could easily take too much of any one nutrient, vitamin or mineral without realizing.